-In addition, we have established the Meeting of Executive Officers in order to convey and make known the Board of Directors' resolutions and reported matters as well as to facilitate communication and coordination among executive officers.
-Furthermore, the Management Meetings have been established under the leadership of the president to ensure business is executed agilely and through mutual coordination.
-Deliberations in the Management Meetings enable appropriate risk taking and also produce clear allocations of responsibilities, while enabling us to make decisions in an expedient manner.
+Under our executive officer system, we are using set criteria to delegate implementation responsibilities and authority to our departments regarding the execution of business.
+In addition, we have established the Meeting of Executive Officers in order to convey and make known Board resolutions and reported matters as well as to facilitate communication and coordination among the executive officers.
+Furthermore, the Management Meetings have been established under the leadership of the president to ensure that business is executed in an agile manner and through mutual coordination.
+Deliberations at the Management Meetings enable appropriate risk taking and also produce clear allocations of responsibilities, while enabling us to make decisions in an expedient manner.

 Standards for Judging the Independence of Independent External Directors of the Company